 3.4 Rank Order of Problem Faced Index

-In char farmers are faced many problems when using machineries in their field.
+In char farmers are faced many problems when using machineries on farms.
 Noman (2012) conducted a study on constraints and scope for practicing sandbar cropping technology in riverine areas of Bangladesh.
 He found that low price during peak period of pumpkin, attack of insect and pathogen, lack of irrigation facilities, rotting of immature pumpkin in the field, difficult to find out soil layer, requiring more labor in pumpkin cultivation in sandbar etc. are main problems.
 Sometimes they do not get any chance to use the machinery for local leader.
 Sometimes it is difficult to handling effectively the machinery.
 Among many problems some selected problem is given below that hinders their interest to use of machinery:

 Table 4.
 Rank order of problem faced of char farmers